rcalixte/wayland-book/src/wayland-display.md

 Instead, this chapter will focus on a number of functions that libwayland associated with the `wl_display` object, for establishing and maintaining your Wayland connection.
-These are used to maniuplate libwayland's internal state, rather than being directly related to wire protocol requests and events.
+These are used to manipulate libwayland's internal state, rather than being directly related to wire protocol requests and events.

 We'll start with the most important of these functions: establishing the